Topography optimization for enhancing microalgal growth in raceway ponds: Optimization problem

-Let $C_i(x)$ (resp. $I_i(x)$) the photo-inhibition state (resp. the light intensity) associated with the trajectories $z_i(x)$.
-Then the semi-discrete average net specific growth rate in the raceway pond can be defined from~\eqref{eq:mucontinous} by
+where we use the closed form of the light intensity~\eqref{eq:Beer} and the definition of $z_i(0)$.
+To simplify \Comus{the} notation and emphasize the dependence on the water depth $h$, we write $I_i(h(x))$ instead of $I(x, z_i(x))$ hereafter.
+The photoinhibition state $C_i$ is then computed using the evolution~\eqref{eq:c'x} for $I = I_i(h)$.
+In this setting, the semi-discrete average net growth rate in the raceway pond can be derived from~\eqref{eq:mubar} as

-From now on, we focus only on the subcritical case, i.e. $Fr<1$, see Remark~\ref{rem:flu}.
-As we have mentioned in the previous section, in this regime, a given topography $z_b$ corresponds to a unique water height $h$ which verifies this assumption.
-Note that the volume of our system is simply given by
+where $h$ is the variable of the objective function, and $\mu$ is given by~\eqref{eq:mu}.
+From now on, we focus on the subcritical case, i.e., $Fr<1$, see Remark~\ref{rem:flu}.
+As mentioned in Section~\ref{sec:model_hydro}, in this regime, a given topography $z_b$ corresponds to a unique water depth $h$ which verifies this assumption.

-Therefore, we choose to parameterize $h$ by a vector $a:=[a_1,\cdots,a_N]\in \R^{N}$ in order to handle the volume of our system.
-This vector will be the variable to be optimized.
-Once we find the optimum parameter $a^*$, we can determinate the associated topography by means of~\eqref{eq:zb}. \begin{rem} In usual shallow water solver, equations of type~\eqref{eq:zb} are usually consider to compute $h$ in the simulations.
-Here, we use this equation in the opposite way, i.e., to recover the topography $z_b$ from $h$. \end{rem}

-Our goal is to optimize the topography to maximize $\bar \mu_{\Delta}$.
-Up to now, we denote explicitly that the functions depend on $a$.
-In the case of one trajectory, we consider the functional